frictionlessdata/website/site/tooling/libraries/README.md

-# Frictionless SDKs
+# Frictionless Libraries

-On the lower-level, Frictionless provides SDKs or drivers for 10 platforms.
+On the lower-level, Frictionless provides libraries for 10 platforms.

 ## Data Package